brianschwabauer/scrmbld/README.md

 # SCRMBLD

-A simple daily word game of finding the the 7 letter word form 10 scrambled letters.
+A simple daily word game of finding the the 7 letter word from 8 scrambled letters.

 ## To run locally